Characterizing Commodity Serverless Computing Platforms: Introduction

+Based on the results of both qualitative and quantitative analysis, we report a series of findings and implications for developers and cloud vendors.
+Our findings can not only help developers choose the right platforms and configurations to obtain the optimal performance based on their actual workloads, but also guide cloud vendors to improve their serverless computing platforms.

+We divide the process of using serverless computing into three phases, i.e., development, deployment, and runtime.
+Our main findings include:

-$\bullet$ \textbf{Development.} The availability and support of programming languages in developing functions are yet limited on most serverless computing platforms.
-Only 9 popular programming languages along with limited versions are supported on at least one platform, 4 out of which (PowerShell, Ruby, PHP, and TypeScript) are supported on only one platform.
-As a result, developers have to narrow their choice of languages to construct their functions.
-Except for Azure, the other three platforms can deploy functions with only uncompressed package size that is no more than 500 MB, and can not deploy Python function solely with the latest libraries such as TensorFlow 2.3.
-Additionally, different languages can result in obviously different cold start time.
-Languages with ``cumbersome'' runtime (e.g., Java) can account for much longer cold start time (7x) than other script languages (e.g., Python and Node.js).
+$\bullet$ \textbf{Development.} Programming languages are yet limitedly supported on most serverless computing platforms.
+Only nine popular programming languages along with a small portion of versions are supported on at least one serverless computing platform, and three (PowerShell, PHP, and TypeScript) out of nine languages are supported on only one platform.
+Especially, developers need to consider the supported programming language before transforming a legacy application (a.k.a., serverful application) to a serverless application.
+Additionally, different languages can result in obviously different cold start latency.
+Languages with ``cumbersome'' runtime (e.g., Java) can account for a much longer cold start time (7x) than other script languages (e.g., Python and Node.js).
+Due to the package size limit of serverless computing platforms, developers need to control their package size when constructing their applications.
+For example, Google Cloud Functions does not support applications with more than 500 MB uncompressed package size, which means that developers even cannot directly use some most popular but heavy libraries like ``TensorFlow 2.4''.

-$\bullet$ \textbf{Deployment.} When deploying the functions, we find that loading redundant libraries can introduce non-negligible cold start time as well as increase package size.
-In particular, the cold start time can increase 4.6x if the function loads some unused library.
-Therefore, developers need to trim their code (e.g., removing the useless code) and apply the lazy loading of libraries to alleviate the overhead of initializing functions.
-It is better for cloud vendors to provide related tools to help developers optimize their function packages before development instead of directly deploying the zipped function packages submitted by developers.
+$\bullet$ \textbf{Deployment.} When deploying serverless-based functions, we find that loading redundant libraries can introduce non-negligible startup latency as well as increase package size.
+The startup latency can even increase by 4.6x if the function loads some unused libraries.
+Therefore, developers should optimize their code (e.g., removing the useless code) and apply the lazy loading of libraries to alleviate the overhead of initializing functions.
+It is better for cloud vendors to provide related tools to help developers optimize their function packages before development instead of directly deploying the compressed function packages.
+In addition, each serverless computing platform has different limitations of configuration options, such as function memory and timeout.
+For example, AWS Lambda has currently supported up to 10,240 MB memory and 900 seconds function timeout.
+We also need to address that existing serverless computing platforms do not support GPU-enabled applications.
+Developers can carefully consider whether their applications can successfully run with limited system resources and permitted configurations on the target serverless computing platform.